 Child labour and forced labour as defined by laws and regulations are strictly prohibited during the recruitment process.
 The Group strictly complies with laws and conducts recruitment based on the Employment Ordinance in Hong Kong.
 Personal data is collected during the recruitment process to assist in the selection of suitable candidates and to verify candidates' personal data.
-The HRA also ensures identity documents are carefully checked.
-If violation is involved, it will be dealt with in accordance with the Group's Employee Handbook.
+The human resources department also ensures identification documents are carefully checked.
+If violation is involved, it will be dealt with in accordance with the Group's Employee Handbook which stipulates that the employment will be terminated.
+The practices adopted by the Group are reviewed regularly by the Board to keep abreast with the latest legal requirements in relation to preventing child and forced labour.